JustinClarkHydrologist/AHS-Intro-to-Modeling-Course/Resources/ReadMe_Resources.txt

-This folde contains files that will be used to learn about MODFLOW.
-The files are Powerpoint (.pptx), Acrobat files (.pdf) and text files (.txt).
+This folder contains files that will be used to learn about MODFLOW.
+The primary file types are Powerpoint (.pptx), Acrobat files (.pdf) and text files (.txt).

 The current files are added in preparation for the 2026 groundwater modeling course.